Billy Price, C/G, Ohio State

 7/17/17: Golson started out his collegiate career at Ole Miss before transferring to Auburn.
 At Ole Miss, he saw some time at guard as a true freshman in 2013 and then sat out the 2014 season.

 Golson became Auburn's starting center in 2015 and had a quality season despite some injuries.
 He continued his quality play in 2016.
 Golson started out at left tackle before being switched to center.
 During spring ball of 2017, he took some snaps at right guard but the transfer addition of former Florida State guard Wilson Bell should allow Golson to remain at center in 2017.

 Mason Cole, C, Michigan

 Height: 6-5.
 Weight: 305.
 Projected 40 Time: 5.09.
 Projected Round (2018): 3-5.
-9/16/17: Cole had a quality start to the season with a solid performance against Florida.
-The senior is a solid player, but he doesn't have a special trait, such as being very strong or particularly athletic.
+11/11/17: Cole is a solid player, but he doesn't have a special trait, such as being very strong or particularly athletic.
 Some sources have said that Cole isn't as tall as his listed numbers and that they see some limitations to him for the NFL.

 7/17/17: With Graham Glasgow in the NFL in 2016, Cole moved to center and had a good season for the Wolverines.
 He could stand to get stronger and improve his pass protection for the NFL.
 Cole was Michigan's starting left tackle during 2014 and 2015 and really improved in that time.
 For the NFL, Cole would fit best at center.